 The early days were all about trying to figure out what we wanted to do, and how we could, realistically, achieve it.
 As Project Manager of GridPP, my job was a bit of a nightmare, because there was no linear path from A to B. We worked on multiple possible solutions to the same problem; we made leaps of faith that other things would appear from international collaborators; we changed tack with breathtaking agility!
 This was really greenfield research: we knew, roughly, what we were trying to build, but were starting from almost nothing.
 The traditional Gantt-chart approach to project management was clearly impossible.
 To satisfy our oversight committee, I invented a completely different methodology, which I called the Project Map.
 It was like taking a Ganttchart and looking at it end-on, so that all one saw was boxes - the end of the bars if you like, but the dependencies and time-sequencing were less visible.
 I also built in a change-process, which acknowledged the fact that we would constantly be modifying things as we went along.
 Once the Project Map was established, our relationship with our oversight committee improved, and we were able to express our direction and progress much more clearly.

 The original GridPP project was followed by three more phases.
-Over the years we first built a prototype, then deployed a production system and finally operated the infrastructure in anger as the LHC data arrived.
-Over the years, the system has grown to some 40,000 logical CPUs; 23 PB of disk; and 12 PB of tape storage.
-But it has been far from an easy, or indeed linear, process.
-We were working in a complex international collaborative environment.
+We first built a prototype, then deployed a production system, and finally operated the infrastructure in anger as the LHC data arrived.
+Over the years, the system has grown to some 40,000 computers; 23 petabytes of disk space; and 12 petabytes of tape storage.
+But it's been a non-linear process, and has been far from easy.
+We've worked in a complex international collaborative environment.
 We contributed significantly to the European DataGrid project, and later to the EGEE projects (Enabling Grids for e-Science), which developed some of the Grid tools.
-At the same time. we had to ensure that we maintained close links with the LHC experiments so that we were user-driven.
-The earliest instantiations of the Grid were rudimentary and flaky, and earlyadopters, such as the BaBar experiment, were less than satisfied.
+At the same time, we had to ensure that we maintained close links with the LHC experiments so that we were user-driven.
+The earliest instantiations of the Grid were rudimentary and flaky, and early-adopters, such as the BaBar experiment, were less than satisfied.